lukifer23/IRISStar/Readme.md

-<h2>IrisStar</h2>
+# IrisStar

+**⚠️ ACTIVE DEVELOPMENT - This project is currently in active development and may contain bugs, incomplete features, or breaking changes.**

 ## Project Description

-- This repository contains llama.cpp based offline android chat application cloned from llama.cpp android example.
-Install, download model and run completely offline privately.
+This repository contains a llama.cpp-based offline Android chat application that provides a private, secure, and fully offline AI chat experience.

+### Key Features

+- **Offline-First Design**: All model inference is performed locally on your device; no prompts or responses are sent to external servers
+- **Privacy-Focused**: User data and chat history remain on the device and are not collected or transmitted
-- The app supports downloading GGUF models from Hugging Face and offers customizable parameters for flexible use.
+- **Expandable Models**: Download external GGUF models from Hugging Face
-- Being open-source, it allows for easy modifications and improvements, providing a secure, private, and fully offline experience.
+- **Customizable Parameters**: Adjust n_threads, top_k, top_p, and temperature to optimize performance and behavior
+- **GPU Acceleration**: Support for Vulkan and OpenCL backends for improved performance on compatible devices
+- **Open Source**: Fully transparent development with easy modification capabilities

+**Note**: This application is currently in active development.
+Features may be incomplete or subject to change.

 ## Images